coyote-linux/antique-viruses/README.md

 ---

 ## Famous malware
-The *famous* directory contains malware which made history in some way and gain wide spread notoriety.
+The *famous* directory contains malware which made history in some way and gained wide spread notoriety.

 ---